 The duo may actually honeymoon in the US, Meghan's home country!
 Harry is a longtime supporter of Walking with the Wounded, a group that sponsors Walk to America, a three-month-long hike that will take place from May to July 2018.
 That said, the newly-married couple may travel to the US during that time to show their support!
-However, it's also been reported that the pair will be traveling to Namibia after the wedding.
+However, it's also been reported that the pair will be traveling to Namibia or even a southwest African country.

-Will Meghan's name change when she marries Harry?
+Did Meghan's name change when she married Harry?

-When the two tie the knot, Meghan could adopt the royal family's last name and become Rachel Meghan Mountbatten-Windsor if she wants.
+Now that Harry and Meghan are married, Meghan could adopt the royal family's last name and become Rachel Meghan Mountbatten-Windsor if she wants.
 "Junior members of the royal family have the option of using the surname," royal historian and author Carolyn Harris told Town & Country.
 Since Harry also informally uses the last names Windsor and Wales, Meghan could go by those, too.
-Additionally, it is thought Meghan will receive the royal title HRH the Duchess of Sussex when she marries Harry.
+Additionally, Meghan received the royal title HRH the Duchess of Sussex when she married Harry.
 So cool, right?!

 Yes!
-Meghan will become a UK citizen and get baptized in the Church of England.
-First, Meghan needs to join the Church of England, which of course her grandmother-in-law Queen Elizabeth is the head of.
-Her dad is an Episcopalian and her mother is a Protestant, so her personal religion likely isn't that different from the Church of England, but she will still need to be baptized and confirmed.
-“In the Church of England this may involve water being poured on your head at the font, or the church may have a special pool and you will be fully immersed in the water,” explains the church website.
+Meghan became a UK citizen and was baptized in the Church of England before she married into the royal family.
+Meghan's dad is Episcopalian and her mother is Protestant, so her personal religion likely isn't that different from the Church of England, but she still needed to be baptized and confirmed.
+Her baptism allegedly happened in March.
+"In the Church of England this may involve water being poured on your head at the font, or the church may have a special pool and you will be fully immersed in the water," explained the church website.
 "However it happens, it’s a great occasion, full of joy."
-Meghan will then have to get her UK citizenship, since she's an American citizen by birth.
+Meghan also had to get UK citizenship, since she's an American citizen by birth!

-Will Meghan be the first black royal in England?
+Is Meghan the first black royal in England?